The Airport Express train is the best way to travel to and from Hong Kong International Airport. Read on for how to buy discounted AEL tickets!

 The Hong Kong Airport Express pretty much runs 365 days a year, even during typhoons*.
 The first Airport Express train leaves the airport towards the city at 5:54 AM, and the last train departs at 00:48 AM.
 Conversely, the first Airport Express train leaves the city towards the airport at 5:50 AM, and the last train departs at 00:48 AM.
 View the detailed timetable here.

-If you arrive in Hong Kong outside of the Airport Express operational hours, I recommend catching a taxi into town – it will cost approximately HK$350 to get from the airport to Central or Admiralty.
+If you plan to arrive in or depart from Hong Kong outside of the Airport Express operational hours, I recommend catching a taxi into town or you can pre-book your private airport pick up or drop off here – it should cost approximately HK$350-400 to get from the airport to Central or Admiralty.
 You can check fare estimates here.

 *The Airport Express very rarely suspends or delays services due to mechanical issues, on government orders or during extreme weather.
 In my experience they provide free airport shuttle buses when the train is not operational, or they provide fewer services at longer intervals instead of every 10 minutes.